Multiplex (movie theater): Megaplex

-Opening in April 1979, the 18-screen Cineplex, co-founded by Nat Taylor in Toronto's Eaton Centre, became the world's largest multitheatre complex under one roof.
+Opening in April 1979, the 18-screen Cineplex, co-founded by Nat Taylor in Toronto's Eaton Centre, became the world's largest multi-theater complex under one roof.
 It was expanded to 21 screens by at least 1981.

-In November 1988, Kinepolis Brussels, was opened by Kinepolis, the Belgian chain, with 25 screens and 7,600 seats, and is often credited as being the first "megaplex".
+In September 1988, Kinepolis Brussels was opened by Albert Bert with 9 screens, which eventually expanded to 25 screens and 7,600 seats, and is often credited as being the first "megaplex".

 Meanwhile, during the 1980s, an elderly Durwood, in the "twilight of his prolific career at AMC", began a transition from his traditional pattern of squeezing "as many screens as possible ... into small multiplexes" to building megaplexes which were truly gigantic in scale: a "new supersized movie house for a supersized nation".
 This coincided with the development of modern big-box stores and warehouse clubs in the United States, and in retrospect can be seen as part of a larger national movement to "grow retail spaces ever bigger."

 On December 13, 1996, AMC Ontario Mills 30, a 30-screen theater, opened in Ontario, California, and became the theater with the most screens in the world.
 This was eventually tied by other AMC 30-screen theaters.